storeman-io/storeman/doc/index.md

 $ storeman sync
 ```

 Like this storeman is already useful as a backup utility.
-To synchronize the data to another machine just address the same vault location in the configuration file on that machine:
+To synchronize the data to another machine just address the same vault in the configuration file on that machine:

 ```json
 {